 Gahan adds: “Depending on your location, you may need to put in extra security measures – either people, or physical barriers.
 Take specialist advice as needed and again, check with insurers if you are covered.”

-Practical tips for organisations in the UK
+Practical tips for organisations

 Now:

-• The immediate concern is safety of people.
+• The immediate concern is the safety of people.
 If your organisation is based in an area where civil unrest is occurring, make sure you have clear messaging plans in place so you can communicate quickly and easily with your people.
 Tell them where / how they will be able to find updates.

 • If possible, make plans for people to work from home, or another site (if safe to do so).